-You’ve heard about Snowflake, but aren’t really sure what it is or if it’s right for you.
+You've heard about Snowflake but aren't sure what it is or if it's right for you.

 We work exclusively with Snowflake, and for good reason.
-It is a powerful platform that can elevate a company’s data.
-There’s a lot of information out there on Snowflake and it may be overwhelming, so we thought we’d put together a list of the top 5 (there are plenty more) benefits of Snowflake.
+It is a powerful platform that can elevate a company's data.
+There's a lot of information on Snowflake, which may be overwhelming, so we thought we'd put together a list of the top 5 (there are plenty more) benefits of Snowflake.

 What is Snowflake?